-In this fiscal year, the Bank wrote off foreign bonds and other securities in the amounts of less than 1 million yen and 209 million yen, respectively.
+In this fiscal year, the Bank wrote off foreign bonds of 68 million yen.

 If fair value declines more than 50% from the acquisition cost or amortized cost, the Bank generally deems the decline to be significant and other-than-temporary.
 However, based on the borrower category for the issuer of securities, the following impairment criteria determines whether or not the fair value decline is significant under the internal standards for write-offs and provisions: